wuyang1002431655/tango_with_django_19/manuscript/chapter17-jquery.md

 I> ### Stylistic Note
 I>
-I> JQuery requires you to think in a more `functional` programming style, as opposed to the typical I> Javascript style which is often written in a more `procedural` programming style.
+I> JQuery requires you to think in a more `functional` programming style, as opposed to the typical I> JavaScript style which is often written in a more `procedural` programming style.
 For all the I> JQuery commands they follow a similar pattern: Select and Act.
 Select an element, and then act on I> the element.
 So it is good to keep this in mind.
 There are different selection operators, and I> various actions that can then be performed/applied.
 In the next, subsections we will take a few